Create ACNET node MCDPMD

 DPMD and you wouldn't have a way to give one of the clients your DPM request.

-#5 Updated by Richard Neswold over 1 year ago
+#5 Updated by Richard Neswold almost 2 years ago

 NML Clock isn't in the ACNET node table because it's outside the ACNET protocol (i.e. it's not using port 6801) so it's still valid.
 The look-up service was abandoned for the same reason as DPM; multiple clients could use the handle on a given node and make the service unreliable.
 I'll let Charlie decide if he wants to make a similar change to the LOOKUP service as we're trying to do for DPM.
 I don't know what "requests to STATES" means.
 Brian?
 Jim?
 (The fact that neither are in the node table makes me think they're unused.)